arob5/arob5.github.io/_posts/2024-10-05-enkf-inv-prob.md

 $(u^{(j)}, y^{(j)})$ from the true joint distribution, as defined in (14) and (17).
 In other words, we now utilize the samples from the initial ensemble (the same samples used to compute the mean and covariance estimates).
-Thus, equation (25) can be viewed as an update to the initial ensemble,
+Thus, equation (25) can be viewed as a particle-by-particle update to the initial ensemble,
 $$
 \{u^{(j)}\}_{j=1}^{J} \mapsto \{\hat{u}^{(j)}_*\}_{j=1}^{J}. \tag{26}
 $$